 Clearly not a good strategy, but I’m just trying to be honest with you.
 I wasn’t sure when the pair first spawned, because I was on vacation.
 I looked up online and found out that Banggai Cardinalfish generally emerge from their father’s mouth around day 20—so I actually stopped hatching brine shrimp—thinking I’d just wait until day 20.
 The only problem is that the fish came earlier than I expected.
 So the next lesson I can pass on is…be ready for the fry a few days in advance.
 Don’t run out of food for them.
 But even with that major miscalculation…I still managed to succeed.

 I used the grow-out tank itself as a water-bath to help warm up the temperature of the brine shrimp bottle and speed up their hatch-rate.
 The Banggai Cardinalfish babies went for about a day-and-a-half without food.
 Yikes.
 But they hung in there for me.
-I added a second hatchery bottle to the mix, so that I could use up a batch one day and hatch a new batch a day later.
+I added a second hatchery bottle to the mix so that I could use up a batch one day and hatch a new batch a day later.

 Step 7: Remove the male and feed the fry with a turkey baster

 A standard brood size for Banggai cardinals is between 30-50 eggs/fry.
 Under-sized broods or aborted broods are common, for the first few breeding cycles of any fish.
-Since I missed the actual spawning event, I cannot verify how many eggs were fertilized, but in all, 5 fry were released.
+Since I missed the actual spawning event, I cannot verify how many eggs were fertilized, but in all, 5 juvenile fish were released.
 While the spawn may have been undersized, the vigor of this species is encouraging.

 These wonderful fish bred in a community tank while I was on vacation.
 I stressed the male by chasing him with a net for a couple of days before I caught him.
 I suspended him in the breeder’s net for a few more days before I moved him to an entirely new tank to release the young.
 I exhibited a lack of patience and a lack of planning that resulted in a 36 hour fast, upon release, for the very first fry.
 Despite the stress, the fish thrived.

 If you want to breed these fish, learn from the mistakes I made.
-At the same time, be confident that you won’t need perfect technique to make it a reality either.
-Buy a pair of captive raised Banggai cardinalfish from your local fish store.
+At the same time, be confident that you won’t need the perfect technique to make it a reality either.
+Buy a pair of captive-raised Banggai cardinalfish from your local fish store.
 Feed them well, and four to five months after you do, take a vacation.
 That’s what I did.
 Let the fish take care of the rest.
 Oh yeah, and buy artemia cysts in bulk.

 The second is to check out the breeding forums over at MOFIB—an awesome resource and community of people out there who want to breed these fish.